When to use your inside or outside voice

 The problems emerge when we confuse inside and outside talk.

-Keeping your cool in public
+Keeping your cool outside

 And it goes beyond the words we use.
 There are situations where people whose work intersects with the public – with donors, specifically – need to put on their serene face, while inside, panic abounds.
 Some things are inside problems.